EpicOrange/riichi_advanced/documentation/american.md

 - Blind Pass: When a player blind-passes some tiles, they pass fewer than three tiles from their hand, and make up the rest of the three tiles to be passed with tiles that are about to be passed to them.
     - For instance, if a player opts to blind-pass a tile during the third pass, they may pass only two tiles from their hand to pass to their left, and a third tile to pass to their left, which will be randomly chosen from the tiles about to be passed to them by the player to their right.
     - Players do not get to look at the tiles about to be passed to them, or choose which tile about to be passed to them will be passed to their left, until after the third/sixth pass is over.
-    - If multiple players wish to blind-pass, the player who blind-passes the fewest tiles passes first.
+    - In Riichi Advanced, East always passes first.
+(This is different from *MJME*, which states that if multiple players wish to blind-pass, the player who blind-passes the fewest tiles passes first.)
+    - Players may only draw tiles passed to them after they have passed three tiles themselves.
     - If everyone wishes to blind-pass three tiles, no pass occurs.
 - Jokers may not be passed during the Charleston.
 - If East has a winning hand before the First Charleston, they may instantly declare a win.
 The game ends before the First Charleston begins.
 (This does NOT apply if East obtains a winning hand during the Charleston.)
-[TODO: Implement this.]

 ## Card